How to Get Out of Debt If You're Living Paycheck to Paycheck

 Financial Literacy Specialist

 When you’re barely scraping by month-to-month, getting out of debt can seem like a lost cause.
-When traditional debt reduction techniques (which you may have seen referred to as the snowball and avalanche methods) aren’t working with your current paycheck, it can feel like you’re headed for a financial natural disaster.
+When traditional debt reduction techniques (like the snowball and avalanche methods) aren’t working with your current paycheck, it can feel like you’re headed for a financial natural disaster.
 This doesn’t have to be the case.
-Break the cycle with one of these two solutions that can lower your monthly payment, and keep the momentum going with the money tips that follow.
+Break the cycle with one of these two solutions that can lower your monthly payment.
+Then, keep the momentum going with our money-saving tips.

 Solution 1: Debt Consolidation Loan